 - All cars unlocked from the start.

-Every car is selectable from the main menu, including the Pro fleet normally locked behind career progression.
+Every car is selectable from the main menu, including the Pro fleet that career progression normally keeps locked.

 - All tracks open.